smoeding/puppet-openssl/README.md

 ## Setup

-### What openssl affects
+### What OpenSSL affects

-The modules installs the openssl package and provides defined types to manage certificates, keys and Diffie-Hellman parameter files on the nodes.
+The modules installs the OpenSSL package and provides defined types to manage certificates, keys and Diffie-Hellman parameter files on the nodes.

 ### Setup Requirements

 The module requires the Puppetlabs modules `stdlib` and `concat`.
 The `openssl` executable must be installed on the node.
 On RedHat based distributions the `certutil` executable is also needed.

-### Beginning with openssl
+### Beginning with OpenSSL

 The module must be initialized before you can manage certificates and keys: